 Our subject is located off the lobby of Disney’s Yacht Club Resort.
 It was formerly known as the Captain’s Grille.
 However, the resort underwent a refurbishment a few years back and completely rebranded the restaurant.

 Now, if you visit the Yacht Club, the names of things can be a little confusing.
-For instance, the store and counter service at the resort is called The Marketplace at Ale and Compass.
+For instance, the store and counter service at the resort is called The Market at Ale and Compass.
 And the lounge is called the Ale and Compass Lounge; review here.
 And then there’s the restaurant.

 Anyway, for this meal, I was joined by my friend Kristen from Firefly Travels.
 We were staying at the Waldorf Astoria and decided to grab a meal somewhere near Epcot, so we could easily walk in to see the fireworks.